Purposes for processing

 - COVID-19 Hospitalisation in England Surveillance System (CHESS) (Public Health England), Intensive Care National Audit and Research Centre (ICNARC) and other NHS intensive care or relevant datasets containing information about the healthcare of patients with COVID-19;

-- Primary care (GP) records processed by TPP (i.e. GP surgeries using SystmOne software).
+- Primary care (GP) records processed by TPP and EMIS for GP practices that use their systems.

 Categories of recipients

-- The DataLab, University of Oxford, and the EHR research group, London School of Hygiene and Tropical Medicine (LSHTM), under contract with NHS England, will specify and conduct the analyses on the data held by TPP.
+The DataLab, University of Oxford, and the EHR research group, London School of Hygiene and Tropical Medicine (LSHTM), under contract with NHS England, specify and conduct analyses of the data held on the OpenSAFELY platform.

 Your data will be stored for the following period.
 The pseudonymised data will be retained for the duration of the Covid-19 emergency; de-identified patient level summary data will be retained for 2 years for verification of analyses.